coil0/replacer/README.md

 ```
 Or just use `/giveme replacer:replacer`

-**Usage:** Right-click on a node of that type you want to replace other nodes with.
+**Usage:** Sneak-right-click on a node of which type you want to replace other nodes with.
-       Left-click (normal usage) on any nodes you want to replace with the type you previously right-clicked on.
+       Left-click (normal usage) on any nodes you want to replace with that type.
+Right-click to place a node of that type onto clicked node.
-       SHIFT-Right-click in order to store a new pattern.

 When in creative mode, the node will just be replaced.
 Your inventory will not be changed.

 When *not* in creative mode, digging will be simulated and you will get what was there.
 In return, the replacement node
 will be taken from your inventory.

+**Modes:**
+Special-right-click to cycle through the modes.
+Single-mode does not need any charge.
+The other modes do.

 The second tool included in this mod is the inspector.